Davie Wilson

 David Wilson (10 January 1937 – 13 June 2022) was a Scottish international footballer who played as an outside left.
 He was perhaps best known for his decade at Rangers in which he played an important role in the club's success of the early 1960s; he also made over 100 appearances for Dundee United.

-He was also selected 22 times for the Scotland national team, and was later a manager, primarily at Dumbarton where he had ended his playing career.
+Wilson was also selected 22 times for the Scotland national team, and was later a manager, primarily at Dumbarton where he had ended his playing career.

 Club career

 Wilson, a native of the mining village of Newton just outside Glasgow, was a Rangers supporter in childhood.
 On a visit to Ibrox Stadium he received advice from former star Alan Morton who played left wing, the position in which Wilson became established.

 As a teenager he was rejected by local Junior club Cambuslang Rangers for being too small, and instead began his career at Baillieston.
 He soon came to the attention of Rangers who signed him in 1956.